boto/botoflow/doc/source/feature_details.rst

 ^^^^^^^^^^^

-The name of the signal can be specified using the name parameter of the @ :py:func:`~awsflow.decorators.signal`.
+The name of the signal can be specified using the name parameter of the @ :py:func:`~botoflow.decorators.signal`.
 If not specified, it is defaulted to the name of the signal method.